eliasreyess/eliasreyess.porfolio.io/index.md

 ---

 ## Projects & Research
-Welcome to my porfolio! here are some of the projects I have worked on during my time in school.
+Welcome to my portfolio! here are some of the projects I have worked on during my time in school.
 <style>
   .projects-grid{
     display:grid;